nerdalize/rotor/README.md

 	```

 ### Publishing the API
-To publish the API to the Internet we'll need to add a staging Terraform resources.
+To publish the API to the Internet we'll need to add a `aws_api_gateway_deployment` Terraform resource.

 1. Re-open your `main.tf` and add the following: